charles-uno/charles-uno.github.io/_drafts/2020-03-02-amulet-simulation.md

 The lackluster performances by [[Azusa, Lost but Seeking:Azusa]] and [[Sakura-Tribe Scout]] are initially surprising, but make sense once we consider the bigger picture.
 Both cards can deliver turn-four [[Primeval Titan]] on their own, or turn three with an [[Amulet of Vigor:Amulet]].
 A year ago, that's exactly what we wanted -- but games of Amulet Titan look a bit different now.
 Without [[Ancient Stirrings]], we're significantly less likely to see [[Amulet of Vigor]].
 Between [[Castle Garenbrig]] and [[Once Upon a Time]], we're also significantly more likely to see multiple pieces of acceleration in the first few turns of the game.
 That means we're less reliant on getting multiple extra lands from a single spell, and more interested in cards that ramp us faster, cheaper, and at a lower opportunity cost.
 Put another way, getting a bunch of new cards in the past few sets fundamentally changed the math of Amulet Titan.
 Don't be surprised if the next few sets change it even more.

 <!--

+> Our most explosive draws involve an untapped land on turn one, followed by a bounce land.
+Are we really coming out ahead if we cut untapped lands and bounce lands to make room for [[Castle Garenbrig:Castle]]?

+> few lists play [[Karn, the Great Creator:colorless]] [[Walking Ballista:tools]] to access with [[Ancient Stirrings]].

+> [[Dryad of the Ilysian Grove:Dryad]] and [[Castle Garenbrig:Castle]] aren't enough on their own, but what compliments them best?

 [[Azusa, Lost but Seeking:Azusa]]'s lackluster performance is initially surprising, but makes sense once we consider the bigger picture.
 Her job is to jump us from three mana to six, even in the face of removal, and even if we have no other acceleration.
 A year ago, that's exactly what we wanted.
 But in combination with [[Castle Garenbrig]] and [[Once Upon a Time]], it's overkill.
 Amulet Titan today plays more acceleration than ever before, plus a free cantrip to reliably access it.